raven42/dotfiles/.vim/README.md

 #### SEARCH Folding
 The `search` folding method can be used in two ways.
 Either by a `<Leader>zs` (z-search) or `<Leader>zw` (z-word) shortcut.
 The difference is the z-word short cut will search for the vim word under the cursor, and then perform the `search` fold method.
 The z-search method simply performs the `search` fold method on whatever the current search pattern is.

+There is alto the `invert-search` folding method using the `<Leader>zis` which will do the opposite and set the fold level dependent on lines not containing the search pattern.

 ![search-folding example](../img/search\_folding.png?raw=true "Search Fold Example:")